cuthbertLab/music21/buildDoc/rst/moduleNote.rst

         .. attribute:: isNote

             Boolean read-only value describing if this object is a Chord.
+Is False

         .. attribute:: isRest

             Boolean read-only value describing if this is a Rest.
+Is False

         Attributes without Documentation: `isUnpitched`, `name`